-9.1.2.1 Module composition
+8.2.1 Module Composition

-The Inspur Server Management System is mainly composed of IPMI module, command line module, and WEB module.
+The Inspur Server Management System is mainly composed of IPMI module, command line module, WEB module, KVM Over IP and virtual media.

 - The command line module attains the calling of IPMI module.
-The user performs the operation on IPMI module via command lines. - The WEB module attains daily management on server in the form of visual interface via calling IPMI commands.
+The user performs the operation on IPMI module via command lines. - The WEB module attains daily management on server in the form of visual interface via calling IPMI commands, and the WEB module integrates functions of KVM and virtual media.

-9.1.2.2 IPMI module introduction
+8.2.2 IPMI Module Introduction

 IPMI module attains management of the server system according to the IPMI2.0 standard.
 The functions of the IPMI module include: